 Many studies reveal a strong link between benefits and employee turnover rates.
 According to Work Institute’s 2017 Retention Report, 9% of employees surveyed named “compensation and benefits” as a reason for leaving their company.
 This report also estimated that it can cost as much as 33% of an employee’s yearly salary to replace this worker.
 Therefore, never underestimate the impact that benefits can have on employee turnover.

 Retaining High Employee Morale

 Research also demonstrates that employees’ morale and overall satisfaction improves when they receive benefits.
-According to smallbizgenius, a resource for small businesses, 72% of surveyed workers stated that “having more work benefits would increase their job satisfaction.”
+According to smallbizgenius, a resource for small businesses, 72% of surveyed workers stated that having more employee benefits would increase their satisfaction.
 Many employees also say that having superiors who show appreciation for their workers also leads to higher satisfaction, and providing benefits is one way to do this.

 Enhancing Employee Loyalty To The Company

 A satisfied employee is generally more likely to be more loyal to your organization than a disgruntled worker.
 If an employee becomes frustrated with a company because of its failure to provide high-quality (or any) benefits, he/she may abruptly resign and criticize the business and consequently contribute to fewer people applying for open positions at the organization.